karschsp/band-names/BAND-NAMES.md

 * The Contingency Plans
 * The Creaky Knees
 * The Crossing Guards
 * The Dead Ball Fouls
+* The Dead Ends
 * ~~The Dead Giveaways~~
 * The Deep Cuts
 * The Dependents
+* The Desperation Situations
 * The Dislodged Nets
 * The Divergent Thumbs
 * The Double Edged Swords